 - Lofted Boss/Base

-In the past I’ve used Catia for the creation of car parts, but never a complete assembly.
+In the past I have used Catia for the creation of car parts, but never a complete assembly.
 I can say from my experience that it was very easy to create quite complex parts and to then assemble them into a complete car body, for example.

-It’s easy to create construction lines, sketches and then extrude them, or to use pre-made primitive shapes to create more complex forms.
-I’ve used the CAD software’s capabilities to design and manufacture a mirror mount for a racing car, completely out of carbon fiber.
+It is easy to create construction lines, sketches and then extrude them, or to use pre-made primitive shapes to create more complex forms.
+I have used the CAD software’s capabilities to design and manufacture a mirror mount for a racing car, completely out of carbon fiber.

-The only problem I encountered was with the finite element analysis (FEA) module, which didn’t seem very intuitive or user-friendly.
+The only problem I encountered was with the finite element analysis (FEA) module, which did not seem very intuitive or user-friendly.

 Solid Edge was developed by a design team in Huntsville, Alabama in 1996.
 The development team included several members who worked at Intergraph in the 1980s developing the first PC-based CAD system.